Nov 5, 2022

 You Shine:

 Cut to Kelvin appearing at Dot's lacrosse practice at North Jackson High School (in-joke: this is where Danny McBride's character worked in his earlier series, Vice Principals).
-Like her boyfriend, Dot's friends think that Kelvin has a sexual interest.
+Like her boyfriend, Dot's friends think that Kelvin has a romantic interest in her.
 The background music, Sweet Cheater's "Summer," supports them:

 It's driving me crazy, making me wild in the summer,